josephhuang08/student-guide/docs/content-onboarding/onboarding.md

   * for gitlab.hrz.tu-chemnitz.de (file `id_ed25519_gitlab_tuc.pub`) [here](https://gitlab.hrz.tu-chemnitz.de/-/profile/keys)
   * for gitlab.com (file `id_ed25519_gitlab_com.pub`) [here](https://gitlab.com/-/profile/keys).

+!!! hint
-{% hint style='info' %} Prefer notepad++ or notepad to view the files.
+    Prefer notepad++ or notepad to view the files.
 The files contain both the key and the key title.
-Make sure to paste the key under key section and title under title section.{% endhint %}
+Make sure to paste the key under key section and title under title section.

 **Ignore** the statement "Before you can add an SSH key you need to generate it."
 You just created this key.